 Over the years Wishing Star Foundation changed “terminally ill” to “life-threatening illnesses” which opened the wish program to more children whose lives were in turmoil due to consuming illnesses.

-The reward of this work for everyone was the excitement of the families that, just for a moment, there was a fun break in daily routine of hospital life.
+Karen says; “The reward of this work for everyone was the excitement of the families that, just for a moment, there was a fun break in daily routine of hospital life.
 There will always be change, but the dedication of wonderful, caring people will remain a constant.
 Ed and I wish to express gratitude to all of the wonderful people through the years that have been a very vital part of the success of Wishing Star Foundation.
 Everyone is still a part of our memories and conversations.”

-Ed and Karen Kurowski
+Wishing Star Founders – Ed and Karen Kurowski